-Many of the symbols of Christianity were not originally religious, but were appropriated from contemporary culture by Christians as a means of worship and proclamation.
+Many of the symbols of Christianity were not originally religious, but were borrowed from contemporary culture by Christians as a means of worship and proclamation.
 This made the objects spiritually meaningful while reflecting the mood of their times.
 For example, did you know that even though “The Twelve Days of Christmas” sounds like an ancient pagan counting song, it’s full of biblical references?
 Consider these verses:

 On the 1st day of Christmas my true love gave to me… a partridge in a pear tree.

 The “true love” represents God the giver and the “me” who receives the presents is the Christian.
-The Partridge in a pear tree was Jesus Christ who died on a tree as a gift from God.
-(Luke 13:34)
+The Partridge in a pear tree was Jesus Christ who died on a tree as a gift from God (Luke 13:34).

 On the 2nd day of Christmas my true love gave to me… two turtle doves.